How the App Store changed my life — and gave rise to ArcTouch

-In March of 2008, Eric and I were working at a startup named Caustic Graphics, which developed technology to improve the quality and rendering time for computer-generated images.
+In March of 2008, Eric and I were working at a computer graphics startup, which developed technology to improve the quality and rendering time for ray-traced images.
 Eric was the CEO and one of the co-founders, and I was the head of product and marketing.
 We’d previously worked together at another startup called Zero G, which was later acquired by Rovi.
 But our relationship goes all the way back to college, when we were fraternity brothers and roommates at Tufts University.

 Brainstorms were nothing new for us.
 Going back to our college days, we were technology nerds (as an example, Eric took great pride in possibly being the very first person to purchase an Apple Newton).
 And over the past 30 years of friendship and collaboration, we’ve often spent evenings dreaming about the next big thing — and related business opportunities.